Royal Botanic Garden, Sydney

 The Garden and The Domain are open every day of the year and access is free.
-Its stunning position on Sydney Harbour, the Sydney Opera House and the large public parklands of The Domain ensure it is one of the most visited attractions in Sydney.
+Its position on Sydney Harbour, the Sydney Opera House and the large public parklands of The Domain ensure it is one of the most visited attractions in Sydney.
 The garden is bordered by the Cahill Expressway to the south and west, Macquarie Street to the northwest, Art Gallery Road to the east, and Sydney Harbour to the north.

 Establishment and development

-The first farm by European settlers on the Australian continent, at Farm Cove, was established in 1788 by Governor Phillip.
+The first farm by European settlers on the Australian continent, at Farm Cove, was established in 1788 by Governor Arthur Phillip.
 Although that farm failed, the land has been in constant cultivation since that time, as ways were found to make the relatively infertile soils more productive.
 The Botanic Garden was founded on this site by Governor Macquarie in 1816 as part of the Governor's Domain.
 Australia's long history of collection and study of plants began with the appointment of the first Colonial Botanist, Charles Fraser, in 1817.
 The Botanic Gardens is the oldest scientific institution in Australia and, from the earliest days, has played a major role in the acclimatisation of plants from other regions.
 After a succession of colonial botanists and superintendents, including the brothers Richard and Allan Cunningham, both also early explorers, John Carne Bidwill was appointed as the first Director in 1847.
 Charles Moore was possibly the most influential Director, with his responsibility spanning 48 years, from 1848 to 1896.
 Moore was succeeded by Joseph Maiden who added much to Moore's maturing landscape, and served for a period of 28 years.